This post may contain affiliate links. Please read our disclosure policy.

-Monster Cookie Bars are a new twist on the old favorite.
+Full of chocolate chips, chewy oats, crunchy peanut butter, and M&M candies, Monster Cookie Bars are a fun, convenient twist on the old favorite.
 Monster Cookies have been my family’s favorite cookie ever since I was a child.

-We use my grandmother’s recipe and make a giant batch of cookies every year for our family’s camping trip.
+We use my grandmother’s monster cookies recipe and make a giant batch every year for our family’s camping trip.
 However, one year we simply ran out of time for our baking plans.

 Monster Cookie Bars

-I adjusted the recipe slightly and pressed the cookie dough into the bottom of a large baking sheet.
-In less time than it would have taken to bake a single tray of cookies, I had these bars cooling on the counter.
+I adjusted Grandma’s recipe slightly and pressed the cookie dough into the bottom of a large baking sheet.
+In less time than it would have taken to bake a single tray of cookies, the bars were cooling on the counter.

 Easy as can be and the bars were a huge hit with everyone that tried them.